learnindya/Bank-Credit-Risk/README.md

 # Bank-Credit-Risk
-Determine credit risk category of bank customers: Good or Bad.

 ## Problem
 You are hired as a data scientist intern in a project from a lending company.
 You are asked to build a model that can predict credit risk using a dataset from the company which comprises list of credits that are accepted and rejected.

 ## Goal
 Determine credit risk category of bank customers.

 0: Good risk

 1: Bad risk

 ## Defining Label